SRGBmods/QMK-Binaries/README.md

 ### QMK+Default-Firmware: ###
 * **[0.15.12-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.15.12-sonix)** is for **Sonix based keyboards _only_** and comes from [Sonix_QMKRelease_1.0](https://gitlab.com/signalrgb/qmk_firmware/-/tree/Sonix_QMKRelease_1.0/keyboards).
+* **[0.19.12](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.19.12)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded (This is default without VIA support).

 ### QMK+VIA-Firmware: ###
 * **[0.7.101-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.7.101-sonix)** is for **Sonix based keyboards _only_** and comes from [SonixQMK](https://github.com/SonixQMK/qmk_firmware/). - More firmware from this repo is coming **soon**!